rodriguestiago0/myedenred-actual/README.md

   Commands & Options
     ls               List currently syncing accounts
-    import           Sync bank accounts to Actual Budget config           Print the location of actualplaid the config file --version        Print the version of actualplaid being used
+    import           Sync bank accounts to Actual Budget config           Print the location of the config file

   Options for all commands
     --user, -u       Specify the user to load configs for Examples
-    $ myedenredactual import --account="My Checking" --since="2020-05-28"
+    $ myedenredactual import
 ```